corbinvweiss/Compiler/README.md

 To run the parser run the following commands in A03/SimpleRustish:
 ```
 make all
-./rustish test.ri
+./rustish sample/tst.ri
 ```
 When you are done run
 ```
 make clean
 ```

-The parser can handle up to what is included in test.ri.
+The parser can handle all of the code included in `sample/`

 ## Arrays
 ```